Benighter/sat-mobile/docs/firestore-data-structure.md

 # Firestore Data Structure Design

 ## Overview
-This document outlines the Firestore database structure for the Church Connect Mobile application, migrating from localStorage to Firebase Firestore.
+This document outlines the Firestore database structure for the SAT Mobile application, migrating from localStorage to Firebase Firestore.

 ## Collections Structure